-Lagos, Nigeria (CNN) -- Authorities in Nigeria have recovered 15 schoolchildren who were snatched by kidnappers earlier this week, a police spokesman said Friday.
+Lagos, Nigeria (CNN) -- Police in Nigeria have confirmed that the 15 schoolchildren whisked away by kidnappers earlier this week were all Nigerian nationals.

-There were questions as to whether the children were foreigners because they attended the international school.
+There were questions as to whether the youths were foreigners because they attended the international school.
 Police are not releasing the identities of the kids, and don't know their whereabouts.

-The kidnappers contacted the children's school, located near the city of Aba and demanded 20 million naira -- around $130,000.
+The kidnappers contacted the children's school, located near the city of Aba and demanded 20 million naira, or around $130,000.